NOAA-PSL/ufs-arctic-workflow/README.md

 * Following the workflow in HAFS, generate boundary conditions for the Arctic domain
 * Modify the simple test case from (1) to run with the Arctic domain
 * Adjust the configuration to include CICE6

 ## Guides
 ### Generating MOM6 input files
-1. Find the required files from (Hera) `/scratch2/BMC/gsienkf/Kristin.Barton/files/ufs_arctic_development/ocn_prep/`
+1. Find the required files from the `ocn_prep` directory in this repository.
-2. Copy all files to your working input file generation directory.
-3. Check that `fix/` contains the mesh you wish to use.
+2. Check that `fix/` contains the mesh you wish to use (Note: Arctic MOM6 files can also be found on Gaea:`/gpfs/f5/cefi/world-shared/ARC12_pub/GRID` or Hera: `/scratch2/BMC/gsienkf/Kristin.Barton/files/ufs_arctic_development/ocn_prep/fix`)
-4. Check `run_init.sh` has the environment variables set
+3. Check `run_init.sh` has the environment variables set
-5. Run: `./run_init.sh`
+4. Run: `./run_init.sh`
-6. Copy all `.nc` output files from `intercom/` to the `INPUT/` inside your model run directory.
+5. Copy all `.nc` output files from `intercom/` to the `INPUT/` inside your model run directory.
-7. Replace `MOM_input` in your model run directory with the version in `intercom/`
+6. Replace `MOM_input` in your model run directory with the version in `intercom/`

 **Note**: You can use the following run directory: `/scratch2/BMC/gsienkf/Kristin.Barton/files/ufs_arctic_development/test_cases/arctic_mesh_test/`